History of the Russian Navy: Founding of the Russian Navy under Peter the Great

+Nevertheless, during the latter years of Peter's reign, Russia's gains in the south had to be surrendered to the Turks during the Russo-Turkish War of 1710 to 1713.
+The resurgence of Russia's position in the south advanced marginally as a result of the Russo-Turkish War of 1735 to 1739, and then accelerated markedly during the reign of Catherine the Great (1762–1796).

+In 1722, Peter the Great created the Caspian Flotilla.
+Led by the admiral Fyodor Apraksin, the Flotilla participated in Peter's Persian campaign of 1722–1723 though most of the gains made during that conflict were subsequently lost and it would be left to the reign of Catherine the Great to reignite Russian ambitions in the region.

-In 1725, the Russian Empire had 130 sailing ships, including 36 battleships, 9 frigates, 3 Snow and 77 auxiliary vessels.
+In 1725, the Russian Empire had 130 sailing ships, including 36 ships of the Line, 9 frigates, 3 Snow and 77 auxiliary vessels.
 The army fleet consisted of 396 ships, including 253 galleys and 143 brigantines.
-The ships were built in 24 shipyards which were located in following cities: Voronezh, Kazan, Pereslavl-Zalessky, Arkhangelsk, Olonets, Saint Petersburg, and Astrakhan.
+The ships were built in 24 shipyards which were located in the following cities: Voronezh, Kazan, Pereslavl-Zalessky, Arkhangelsk, Olonets, Saint Petersburg, and Astrakhan.
 Naval officers coming from the families of nobleman and sailors were recruited from the common citizens.
 Service in the navy was for life and there was no retirement.
 Young officers studied in the school of mathematics and navigation sciences founded in 1701 and often were sent abroad for training.
 Foreigners can also join the naval service, for example Scottish Thomas Gordon served as the commander of Kronstadt port.

 The Russian Navy after the death of Peter the Great

-After the death of Peter the Great, the Imperial Russian Navy deteriorated sharply.
-In 1726 only 54 ships were built and in the period of 1727–1730 no ships were built.

-In 1728, the Swedish envoy to Russia tells his government about the situation of the Russian Navy:
+Very quickly after the death of Peter the Great, the Imperial Russian Navy deteriorated sharply.
+In 1728, the Swedish envoy to Russia informed his government about the situation of the Russian Navy:

 "Despite the annual construction of the galleys, the Russian galley fleet, compared with the former, is greatly reduced; the ship's ship is falling into direct ruin, because the old ships are all rotten, so more than four or five ships of the line cannot be brought into the sea, and the construction of new ones has weakened.
 In the admiralty, such disregard is such that even in three years the fleet cannot be brought back to its former condition, but no one thinks about it."